isomerpages/jointpoly-ace/_events/Academy Events.md

 ### JP-AcE Launch Ceremony

-Date: 16 September 2022
+Date: 18 November 2022

 Time: TBC

-Venue: Singapore Polytechnic T111 (Block T1, Level 1, Room 1).
+Venue: TBC

-Find out how to get here.
+More details will be shared closer to the date.
+Please check back this website again for updates.